 -Building raised beds to increase healthy locally grown food production

 - A chicken coop, chickens are nature's farmers.
 They eat weeds and bad insects and their manure helps fertilize the earth.
 Plus they will be an attraction for the kids in the neighborhood.

-- Allow us to provide free all ages festivals.
+- Art as a means of therapy.
+We will invest in music equipment and art supplies, giving our community some tools to express themselves and come together.
 Being able to pay local artists and bring culturally rich entertainment to a neighborhood sparse with outdoor activities.

 - Offer enriching activities like Yoga classes, Salsa dancing, painting and writing workshops.

 - Build partnerships with local schools and youth organizations to plant the seed early and create young farmers and environmental activists